FOSSEE/st-scripts/getting-started-with-functions/script.rst

-It is always a good practice to document the code that we write, and for a function we define we should write an abstract of what the function does, and that is called a docstring.
-Let us modify the function ``avg`` and add docstring to it.
+It is always a good practice to document the code that we write, and for a function we define we should write an abstract of what the function does, and that is called a doc-string.
+Let us modify the function ``avg`` and add doc-string to it.
 Do the following,
 ::

     def avg(a,b):